Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 Course Overview: 29 Neighbourhoods, One Flat Loop

 The Chicago Marathon course is defined by what it does not have: hills.
-The entire 42.195-kilometre route sits on the flat city grid of Chicago, with only one notable incline — a bridge crossing near the finish on Roosevelt Road — across the full distance.
-This is what makes Chicago so fast and so uniquely challenging in its own way.
+The entire 42.195-kilometre route sits on the flat city grid of Chicago, with only one notable incline — a short bridge crossing near the finish on Roosevelt Road — across the full distance.
+This is what makes Chicago so fast and uniquely challenging.
 Without hills to force pace adjustments, the course is a pure test of discipline.
 Runners who go out too fast have nowhere to hide.

 Grant Park and the North Side (Miles 1–8 / Km 0–13)

 The race starts in Grant Park with wave starts sending runners north.
-The first eight miles run parallel to Lake Michigan through some of Chicago’s most scenic and affluent neighbourhoods — Lincoln Park, Old Town, and the North Side lakefront.
+The first eight miles run parallel to Lake Michigan through some of Chicago’s most scenic neighbourhoods — Lincoln Park, Old Town, and the North Side lakefront.
 The crowds here are enthusiastic and the roads are wide.
-The pace feels easy.
-This is a trap.
+The pace feels easy, but treat this as a trap.
 The best Chicago races are run conservatively in the first half — bank too much speed here and you will pay for it around Mile 18.

 The West Side (Miles 8–18 / Km 13–29)